junxit/us-congress-bills-114/metadata.md

 - 2016-04-25 — Placed on the Union Calendar, Calendar No. 399.
 - 2016-04-25 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-519, Part I.
 - 2016-04-25 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-519, Part I.
+- 2016-04-27 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2016-04-27 — Considered as unfinished business. (consideration: CR H2035)
+- 2016-04-27 — Considered under suspension of the rules. (consideration: CR H2014-2019)
+- 2016-04-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4923.
+- 2016-04-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-04-27 — Mr. Brady (TX) moved to suspend the rules and pass the bill, as amended.
+- 2016-04-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 2 (Roll no. 166). (text: CR H2014-2016)
+- 2016-04-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 2 (Roll no. 166).(text: CR H2014-2016)